 This complete guide on Canada ELD Mandate rules will discuss all the crucial factors related to the final rule issued by Transport Canada.

 A Brief Overview of Canada ELD Mandate Rules

-Canadian ELD Mandate rules have made it obligatory for all commercial vehicle drivers to record hours of service through registered electronic logging devices.
-A compliance extension was established by Transport Canada so that carriers get a one-year progressive enforcement period and papers log will not be accepted from June 12, 2022 onwards.
+Canadian ELD Mandate rules will make it obligatory for all commercial vehicle drivers to record hours of service through registered electronic logging devices.
+An original compliance extension of one year was established by Transport Canada for progressive enforcement, which was later extended by six months so that papers log will not be accepted from January 1, 2023 onwards.
 Any commercial vehicle owner or fleet carrier failing to comply with these regulations by that date will be penalized.

 Canada ELD rules have been issued by Transport Canada to increase road safety and vehicle security.
 The ELD Mandate regulations also facilitate better tracking and managing of commercial vehicles saving millions on paperwork and manual labor.

 ELD Mandate rules published by Transport Canada and FMCSA in Canada and the U.S. respectively have many common regulations, but there are a few differences too.
 Take a quick look at the key similarities and differences between U.S. and Canada ELD rules.

 Similarities between United States and Canada ELD Mandate Rules